gregorskii/storybook-addon-redux-listener/README.md

 Then, configure it as an addon by adding it to your `addons.js` file (located in the Storybook config directory).

 ```
-//  To get our default addons (actions and links)
+//  Import addons you needed before (eg. actions and links)
-import '@kadira/storybook/addons';
+import '@storybook/addon-***/register';
-//  To add the Redux addon
+//  And also add new Redux addon
 import 'storybook-addon-redux-listener/register'
 ```